 Envision Losing it All

 That’s when I realized I needed less than I thought I did.
 Imagine a fire raging throughout your house.
-In that moment all of your prized possessions incinerate before your very eyes.
-You and your family escape safely but everything else is destroyed.
-Imagine the worst scenario in your mind and you’ll suddenly realize you wouldn’t miss as much as you think you would.
+At that moment, all of your prized possessions incinerate before your very eyes.
+You and your family escape safely, but everything else is destroyed.
+Imagine the worst scenario in your mind, and you’ll suddenly realize you wouldn’t miss as much as you think you would.

 Live Simply With Fewer Possessions